Anmol18125/Resume--Builder-using-AI/README.md

 ### ✅ How to use it:
 1. Copy the entire content above.
 2. Paste it into your `README.md` file.
-3. Replace the placeholder links (e.g., `https://github.com/your-username/ai-resume-builder.git`) and image paths (`./screenshots/dashboard.png`) with your actual URLs and image files.
+3. Replacee the placholder links (e.g., `https://github.com/your-username/ai-resume-builder.git`) and image paths (`./screenshots/dashboard.png`) with your actual URLs and image files.

 Let me know if you want badges or a logo section!